The opinions and photographs within this web page are not ours.

 Many studies have shown a considerable reduction in enamel

 bond strength of resin composite restorations when the bonding procedure is

 carried out immediately after bleaching.
 These studies claim that a certain

-to bleaching.
+values prior to bleaching.
 This study determined the effect of anti-oxidant applications

 on the bond strength values of resin composites to bleached dentin.
 Ninety human